 Language over images and shapes – because much of the work represented is “linguistic” in some way or another.

 The first step was selecting a typeface which was legible, conveyed a certain classicism and confidence, and had a personal connection to Sean.

-Ulysses, first printed by Maurice Darantière in Dijon, used an Elsevir which was approximated in Berling, developed from 1951–58 by the noted Swedish designer Karl-Erik Forsberg, and based on fifteenth-century Venetian faces by Aldus Manutius.
-Even though Berling premiered twenty-nine years after Ulysses was published, it had an appropriate fidelity to Darantière’s first edition and was affordably priced for use in a medium-sized gallery.
+Ulysses, first printed by Maurice Darantière in Dijon, used an Elsevir typeface which was later approximated in Berling (1951–58) by noted Swedish designer Karl-Erik Forsberg, and based on fifteenth-century Venetian faces by Aldus Manutius.
+Even though Berling premiered twenty-nine years after Ulysses was published, it had an appropriate fidelity to Darantière’s first edition.

-Then, following the four rules of the project, the identity came together rather quickly.
+Then, following the four rules of the project, the system came together rather quickly.

 For the advertising program, all text was treated like a wall label at an art museum: off to the side, and straighforward.